 Deciding to file for bankruptcy is an agonizing event for most people, even when what causes you to file is something totally out of your control.
 But the best way to think of bankruptcy is how it gives you a chance to make a fresh start regardless of how you got to this point.
 Once you file, your life after bankruptcy is a big opportunity to do the important work of getting your financial life back on track and moving in the right direction.
 Keep the following 7 key tips in mind:

 Yes, there is life after bankruptcy.
 As it turns out, the fresh start bankruptcy gives you is the perfect time to adopt the seven tips listed above to improve your financial health.
-And if you want to quickly rebuild your credit score with a new loan, consider financing a car purchase with a Day One Credit bankruptcy car loan.
+And if you want to quickly rebuild your credit score with a new loan, consider finding financing for a car purchase through Day One Credit.
 We work exclusively with bankruptcy customers to help them make the most of their fresh start, whether it’s a Chapter 7, a Chapter 13, or a recently discharged bankruptcy.
-Feel free to contact us for more information, download our Ultimate Bankruptcy Car Loan Guide, or jump in and fill out our online application today!
+Feel free to contact us for more information, or jump in and fill out our online application today!

 At Day One Credit we are experts at finding the best possible bankruptcy car loans in order to help our customers purchase high-quality used cars.
 We are not lawyers, we do not give legal advice, and nothing we say should be taken as legal advice.
 Your first step in anything related to bankruptcy should always be seeking the advice and counsel of a qualified bankruptcy attorney.